carimatics/docker-node-fontnik/README.md

 ## Pull image

-You can pull an image with following `docker pull` command.
+You can pull a docker image with the following `docker pull` command.

 ```
 docker pull carimaticker/fontnik